Ravenblack7575/blackbeak/README.md

 # **blackbeak**
-Sequence data extraction from pdf documents
+Information and sequence data extraction from pdf documents

 A collection of python scripts and notebooks for extraction of sequence data from pdf documents.